mahamsaleem5/Real-time-weather-dashboard/README.md

 ### "Please add your OpenWeatherMap API key" error
 - Make sure you've replaced `YOUR_API_KEY_HERE` with your actual API key in `script.js`
 - Check that your API key is active (it may take a few minutes after registration)

-### "City not found" error
-- Check your spelling
-- Try searching for a larger city nearby
-- Make sure you have an internet connection

-### Location button not working
-- Check that you've allowed location access in your browser
-- Some browsers require HTTPS for geolocation to work
-- Try using the search feature instead

-### Weather data not loading
-- Verify your API key is correct and active
-- Check your internet connection
-- Make sure you haven't exceeded the free tier API limits (60 calls/minute)

-## 📝 API Limits

-The free OpenWeatherMap API tier includes:
-- 60 calls per minute
-- 1,000,000 calls per month
-- Current weather data
-- 5-day / 3-hour forecast

 This should be more than enough for personal use!